-2. Satisfactory completion of the required exams that include USMLE Step 1, USMLE Step 2-CK, USMLE Step 2-CS and the SSOM OSCE as verified by the dean/assistant dean of medical student affairs;
+2. Satisfactory completion of the required exams that include USMLE Step 1, USMLE Step 2-CK, and the SSOM OSCE as verified by the Dean of Medical Student Affairs or their assigned delegate;

-3. No pending nor active review by the Student Progress and Conduct Committee that may impact the student's advancement as verified by the Chair of the Student Progress and Conduct Committee;
+3. No pending nor active review by the Student Progress and Conduct Committee that may impact the student's advancement as verified by the Chair of the Student Progress and Conduct Committee.